prograhammer/vue-pizza/README.md

 ### Vuex State

 Let's setup the state of our central data storage.
 We'll want some state to be available accross browser tabs (and when the app is closed/reopened) so let's sync this state with LocalStorage.
 When the app bootstraps, we want to first check in the browser's localStorage and retrieve all of our previously stored data.
 We'll also have other state we can use for to make component-to-component communication easier (for situations where you don't have a simple parent-child communication, but more complex sibling-to-sibling or other component relationships).
-Let's just add a property for storing the current user's screensize for demonstration purposes (perhaps CSS media queries are insufficient for our app's needs).
+Let's just add a property for storing the search text and button press on the navbar for demonstration purposes.

 #### src/store/state.js